SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Click on any red statement below to go directly to that part of the post

-Benefits – 11-speed electronic shifting groupsets are performance and pleasure game-changers compared to 10- and 11-speed mechanical ones, on par with upgrading from an alloy to a carbon all-around wheelset
+Benefits – 11 and 12-speed electronic shifting groupsets are performance and pleasure game-changers compared to 10- and 11-speed mechanical ones, on par with upgrading from an alloy to a carbon wheelset

 This is a long post so I’m going to begin at the end with my recommendations.